Julius-Ulee/Announcements-Anime/README.md

 </tr>
 <tr>
 <td>📕 Link :</td>
-<td align="center"><a href="http://www.crunchyroll.com/watch/G7PU32NX2/zelina-vega-channels-anime-in-the-ring">Anime Information</a></td>
+<td align="center"><a href="http://www.crunchyroll.com/watch/GEVUW3840/alone">Anime Information</a></td>
 </tr>
 <tr>
 <td colspan="2">📙 Description :</td></tr>
 <tr>
 <td colspan="2">
-<p align="center">WWE Superstar Zelina Vega (or is that Shoto Todoroki?) joins The Anime Effect to gush<br>over her favorite anime characters, share how she selects her next in-the-ring cosplay, and even<br>tell the wild story of how she met the English voice actor behind her anime<br>“zaddy” Kyōjurō Rengoku.</p>
+<p align="center">Shiro believes that an exorcist's duty is to destroy demons, while Yuri believes that an<br>exorcist's duty is to help people, and advocates for building friendly relationships with demons.
+Shiro,<br>irritated by Yuri's attitude, harshly confronts her.
+Time passes, and the two pass their Exorcist<br>Certification Exams.
+Shiro finally achieves his dream of leaving the Asylum and begins living alone<br>and indulging in his freedom.
+Yuri watches on in concern, but another mission puts the<br>two at odds once more...</p>
 </td>
 </tr>
 </table>